Sina-Mohammadi/SFUDA-CropMapping/README.md

 # SFUDA-CropMapping
-The code and data will be released by late-November.
+The code and data will be released by late-December.